tengstrand/lein-polylith/migrate/migrate.md

 decide how to use [tools.deps](https://github.com/clojure/tools.deps.alpha), scripts and maybe other tooling, to build the artifacts you need.

-To finish the migration, perform these steps (make sure you work in the `polylith-deps` branch):
+To finish the migration, perform these steps (make sure you work from the `polylith-deps` branch).
+With `old` we refere to the Leiningen based `clojure-polylith-realworld-example-app` workspace, and with `new` we refere to the migrated `clojure-polylith-realworld-example-app-01` workspace:
 - Delete the `project.clj` file from the root in the old workspace.
 - Delete the `interfaces` directory from the old workspace.
 - Copy `deps.edn` from the root of the new workspace to the old.